 - The Vermont Agency of Natural Resources Atlas is an online mapping tool for Vermont’s Natural Resources.
 With over 150 map layers available to make your custom map from across all of departments and other State and municipal agencies, you can use the Atlas to create a robust map for any purpose.
 The webpage also provides a FAQ link and a link to a webinar video on Youtube to learn how to use the mapping tool.

-This photo was taken in Glover, at a recent VTDEC and SLA hosted Greeter training workshop and shows one of the 4 mobile units purchased by the State for about $3,500.00 that runs on diesel to heat water to 140° in a about one minute!
+This photo was taken in Glover, at the 2015 VTDEC and SLA hosted Greeter Training Workshop featuring the demonstration of a mobile unit for boat wash decontamination This unit was purchased by the State for about $3,500.00 and runs on diesel to heat water to 140° in a about one minute!
 Read the VTDEC Flow blog article

 - Vermont’s Public Access Greeter Program had a record-breaking year in 2015 while working to prevent the spread of aquatic invasive species (AIS).
 Greeter’s educate lake visitors about invasive species and provide courtesy watercraft inspections for AIS.This past year, greeter’s conversed with boaters and inspected watercraft at 27 lakes in Vermont.
 They inspected over 21,000 watercraft, shattering the previous record of 18,407 set in 2012.
-According to the Vermont Department of Environmental Conservation Lakes and Ponds program, of the 27 State locations where greeter’s inspected boats, Shadow Lake in Glover, VT was the only lake where greeter’s were actually washing boats in 2015!
-Of all the watercraft inspected, 659 were found to have either plant or animal material in/on the vessel, and Eurasian Watermilfoil was the culprit species in a majority of those instances.
+According to the Vermont Department of Environmental Conservation Lakes and Ponds program, of the 27 State locations in 2015 where greeters inspected boats, Shadow Lake in Glover, was the only VT lake where greeters were actually washing boats in 2016!
+Of all the 2015 watercraft inspected, 659 were found to have either plant or animal material in/on the vessel, and Eurasian Watermilfoil was the culprit species in the majority of those instances.
 To read more about this announcement click here.
-For more information on the Shadow Lake Boat Wash click here.
-For more information on the Shadow Lake Milfoil Committee and ‘What We Do’ click here.
+See more information on the Shadow Lake Boat Wash and read more information on the Shadow Lake Milfoil Committee and ‘What We Do’.

 - What does the New Vermont Clean Water Act mean for VT lakes?
 Many of the Act’s provisions are as relevant to Vermont’s inland lakes as they are to Lake Champlain.
 The forthcoming rules that require management of sediment and nutrient pollution from roads, developed land, agriculture, stream channels, and forestry activities will have important positive benefits for all lake watersheds.
 See: Vermont Watershed Blog

 - Vermont Shoreline Protection Act; Effective July 1, 2014, the Vermont Shoreline Protection Act applies to all lakes greater than 10 acres in size.
 To read or download what this act regulates, see the The Vermont Shoreline Protection Act.
-For more information on State of Vermont Laws that effect the shoreline or water quality, please go to the Links page.
+For more information on State of Vermont Laws that effect the shoreline or water quality, please go to our Links page.

 - Thinking of Upgrading your Outboard Motor?